Skip to main content

 Solar Panels in Meath

+Solar panels in Meath are a strong investment.
 County Meath generates 885 kWh per kWp, just above the national average.
-Meath had the 4th highest number of SEAI installations in 2024 with 1,789 grants awarded — up 40% on 2023.
-With one of the highest per-capita rates at 36.14 per 10,000 people, Meath leads Ireland in solar adoption.
+Meath had the 4th highest number of SEAI installations in 2025 with 1,972 grants awarded.
+Meath is among the top counties in Ireland for solar adoption.
 The flat agricultural landscape provides excellent conditions with minimal shading.

 Save on Electricity Bills